terodox/asset-prefix/README.md

+## Repo uses asset prefix

+This repo is relying on assets produced from this repo: https://github.com/terodox/base-path-remote-url hosted at this url: https://main.d2bvnrgx977ork.amplifyapp.com

+This repo is a straight copy of the base-path-remote-url repo which is what allows all of the assets to work appropriately

-# Demo pages
+## Demo pages

-- /pillars - show the difference between static import of image vs referencing image vs remote url
+- /andy-base-path/pillars - show the difference between static import of image vs referencing image vs remote url

 ## Base path